What is a brain aneurysm?

-If the aneurysm is less than 10mm in size, there is only a very small risk it will burst.
-You will probably be recommended to have regular scans to monitor it, and treatment for any other conditions, such as high blood pressure.
+Treatment of an unruptured aneurysm may depend on its size and location.
+If the aneurysm is very small, you will probably be recommended to have regular scans to monitor it, and treatment for any other conditions, such as high blood pressure.

 If the aneurysm caused a brain haemorrhage, you may need other treatments for complications, such as reduced blood flow to the brain or fluid on the brain.

 It is not always possible to prevent a brain aneurysm from forming, but you can take steps to prevent it from bursting.
 If you have been diagnosed with a brain aneurysm:

 - do not use stimulant drugs like cocaine